Skip to content

 1. Trim dead time first.

-3. Adjust bitrate or quality if still too large.
+3. Adjust bitrate or quality if the file is still too large.
 For a fixed megabyte cap, see compress video to target size on Mac .

 When to keep the original frame rate